So we know that too much sugar is bad for us. How can we forget, with every magazine and newspaper under the sun urging us to quit it. Forever.

 Glucose is what carbohydrates get converted into in the body.
 How much glucose is released into the blood is dependant on the fructose/sucrose levels of the food eaten.
 It is the bodies favourite form of energy, the sugar in our blood, unlocked by insulin and used to fuel our brain and muscles.

 Regulating glucose is important.
-If the blood sugar is too high, our pancreas struggles to produce enough insulin to regulate it and can lead to diabetes.
+If the blood sugar is too high, our pancreas struggles to produce enough insulin to regulate it and can lead to diabetes, and we all know that reversing insulin disorders can be very difficult.
 If it is too low (often led about by an overly restricted low carb diet) then we can develop hypoglycaemia.
 Don’t let yourself get to this point because it is in this survival mode your body will be yelling for the high carb foods – bread, pasta, white rice, potato and sugar!!

 Fruit Sugar, simple monosaccharide, found in many fruits and vegetables.

 Its sweet, so you need less, but very hard to digest.
 In small quantities it helps the body break down sucrose but in large quantities it has been discovered to have damaging effects on body.
 When the glucose from food enters the bloodstream, the body releases insulin to regulate sugar levels.
 When too much fructose enters the liver it overwhelms it.
 The liver can’t process it fast enough, so it turns the fructose into fat and sends them into the bloodstream.
 In the long term this leads to issues with heart disease and diabetes.
+Visit this website neuropathycure.org for more information.
 High fructose syrups and sugars are also know to trigger symptoms of IBS and irritate the gut lining.*

 Now I’m not fully condemning fructose, because when consumed with sucrose in moderate amounts, the body is able to digest it.
 It’s when it is eaten alone, and in large amounts that it becomes a problem.
 A little agave or honey in salad dressing is ok.
 Its important not get too pedantic.
 We just need to be aware.